tizhproger/now_playing/README.md

-# Now Playing
-Now Playing widget for OBS
+# Now Playing widget for OBS

 > Currently working with Chrome and Firefox.